CALLEN LECTURE 2018

 Outcomes: The Provider's Role

-We are honored to have Dr. Ferdinand present this prestigious lecture honoring the memory of Dr. Irwin R. Callen and continuing his legacy.
+We were honored to have had Dr. Ferdinand present this prestigious lecture honoring the memory of Dr. Irwin R. Callen and continuing his legacy.